boltlabs-inc/zkchannels-spec/README.md

 # zkchannels-spec

-specifications of the blockchain interaction for zkchannels
+This repository contains specifications for the blockchain interactions in zkChannels.